wp-plugins/calotor-calorie-calculator/readme.txt

 Donate link: http://www.calotor.com
 Tags: health, calories, weight loss, tools, widgets, calculator Requires at least: 2.5.2
-Tested up to: 3.3.2
+Tested up to: 3.9.1
-Stable tag: 1.0
+Stable tag: 1.1

 Provide your visitors the ability to figure out their basal metabolic rate, based on their age, sex and weight.

 == Description ==

-You can add the plugin as a widget, dragging and droppint it from the wordpress administration panel, Appearance->Widgets section, or with a short tag directly in your blog posts or pages using the [calotor] shortcode.
+You can add the plugin as a widget, dragging and dropping it from the Wordpress administration panel, Appearance->Widgets section, or with a short tag directly in your blog posts or pages using the [calotor] shortcode.

 You can also add it directly into your template files.